 Here are a few of the podcasts episodes with Dan that I’d recommend everyone check out:

 The Saastr conference is an annual conference in San Francisco visited by thousands of entrepreneurs.
 They have 250+ speakers on multiple topics related to marketing and entrepreneurship, giving advice that brought them massive success with their businesses.
-You can watch the individual speaker presentations on their Youtube channel (Saastr).
+You can watch the individual speaker presentations on their Youtube channel (Saastr) and get presentation ideas.

 April Underwood, Slack: Building a Product Both CIOs and Devs Love